binarysculptor/wallet/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your pivxd's P2P listen port (10417 by default).
+your libertyd's P2P listen port (10417 by default).
 ```
 -externalip=X   You can tell pivx about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above